Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Evaluation on Synthetic Data

-Figure~\ref{ARI_shape} shows that GW-based methods outperform Fr\'{e}chet $k$-means, particularly when the graph structure is weak.
-Using a coarsened version of the graph as the target yields good performance, but does not surpass the top-performing equidistant-nodes configuration.
-The equidistant node strategy therefore appears to be a reasonable and robust choice, especially when using the average distance of the source graph between target nodes.
-However, in the setting of fully connected groups, using the maximum distance leads to better performance.
+Figure~\ref{srGW_comparison_nonattributed} highlights the benefit of the proposed distance-based formulation.
+The method of \textcite{xu2019scalable}, which relies on the adjacency matrix as the source representation and the identity matrix as the target, consistently yields lower clustering performance.
+In contrast, representing graph structure through the distance matrix and using a target matrix of equidistant nodes (with the common distance set to the mean shortest-path distance in the source graph) significantly improves partition recovery.

+This choice achieves performance comparable to that of a coarsened graph used as the target.
+While mean-equidistant nodes perform slightly better when intra- and inter-group probabilities are well separated, the coarsened target becomes advantageous as the distinction between groups decreases.
+This remark is particularly valid in settings where the graph exhibits strong structural patterns, such as chain, donut or star configurations.
+However, the coarsened target relies on strong prior knowledge of the graph structure, while providing only limited improvements over the much simpler equidistant-node target.

 The choice of the distance between equidistant nodes could for example be made by selecting the version with the smallest GW criterion.
-However, it is observed that in some settings one choice is better suited than the other.
+Even though this is not the case in our current experiments, it is observed that in some settings one choice is better suited than the other.
 For highly contrastive distance matrices (graphs with large differences between intra- and inter-group distances) the average strategy performs better than using the maximum value.
 Indeed, in this case, the average distance better reflects inter-group distances.
 Conversely, when intra- and inter-group distances are close, using the maximum value as the distance between target nodes may help to distinguish the groups.
 This idea is illustrated in Figure \ref{noisy}, which shows the performance of two distance choices between target nodes for a chain SBM graph and its noisy version (obtained by adding a Gaussian noise to the initial distance matrix).

-\subsubsection{Comparison With Embedded Methods}
+\paragraph{Comparison With Embedded Methods}

-For non-attributed graphs, Figure~\ref{kernel_impact} shows that embedding-based methods outperform their counterparts for most graph types, or yield similar results in some cases, such as the fully connected scenario for GW methods.
-This representation appears to have the strongest impact in the most challenging settings (i.e., with weaker structural signals) for $k$-means, and also for GW methods when using nodes equidistant from the maximum distance as the target.
-Table~\ref{kernel_impact2} further highlights that, except in the fully connected case, the embedded version achieves better results in these weakly structured settings.